Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 *it is recommended to use a step drill bit to first get a 12mm hole before using the 13mm drill bit.\
 **in the center of the case's cover.\
 ***these dimensions have been updated for the latest PCBA and enable to place three AAA batteries with their holder under the PCB.
-The video [Intel-IrriS video 2](https://youtu.be/zcazzDbXvHk) mentions a 28 x 9&thinsp;mm compatible with the older PCBv2.
+The video [Intel-IrriS video 2](https://youtu.be/zcazzDbXvHk) mentions a 28 x 9&thinsp;mm dimension compatible with the older PCBv2, but also with the PCBA with 2 AA batteries.

 **Remove** unwanted plastic part with a flat cutter and/or a small plier for instance, and smooth the inside part of the case to make the interface the most waterproof possible.